Review: Chase Ink Business Preferred Credit Card – Best for Business Spending?

 It may be easiest for small business owners to redeem for travel through Chase Ultimate Rewards.
 50,000 points will be worth $625, for example.
-The 80,000 points you earn from the signup bonus can be redeemed for $1,000 worth of travel expenses.

 Or you can transfer your points to a frequent traveler program.
 We’ll discuss that next, and go through a point transfer example.

 You can transfer your Chase Ultimate Rewards points to quite a few airline and hotel travel partners.
 Every transfer is at a 1:1 rate, so every point you transfer will get you one partner mile or point.
 This is a relatively good deal, because other credit cards don’t always guarantee a 1:1 transfer rate (we’re looking at you, American Express® Business Gold Card (Review)).

 The participating travel partners are:

 |Airline Travel Partners|

 |Aer Lingus AerClub||British Airways Executive Club||Emirates Skywards||Flying Blue AIR FRANCE KLM||Iberia Plus|

 |JetBlue TrueBlue||Singapore Airlines KrisFlyer||Southwest Airlines Rapid Rewards||United MileagePlus||Virgin Atlantic Flying Club|

 |IHG Rewards Club||Marriott Bonvoy||World of Hyatt|

 Since you can get a value of 1.25 cents per point through Chase Ultimate Rewards, it only makes sense to do a point transfer if you can get a better value than that by transferring.